davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -print-file-name=library

-  Print the full absolute name of the library file ``library`` that would be used when linkingand dont do anything else.
+  Print the full absolute name of the library file ``library`` that would be used when linking-and don't do anything else.
 With this option, GCC does not compile or link anything; it just prints the file name.